UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/pyklip/instruments/P1640_support/README.md

         python ../P1640_cube_checker --files ${filelist} --spots --spot_path shared_spot_folder

 Again, you will be prompted Y/n for each cube.
 Y = keep it, N = throw it out.
-At the end, you will be told all the files for which the spot fitting FAILED.
+At the end, you will be told all the files for which the spot fitting FAILED and for which it succeeded.
 You can either try to re-run the fitting, or (more likely) remove that cube from the datacubes that get sent to PyKLIP.

 ### Run KLIP